chongminggao/CIRS-codes/README.md

 <img src="figs/intro2.png" alt="introduction" style="zoom:100%;" />

-More descriptions are available via the [paper](https://arxiv.org/pdf/2204.01266.pdf) and this [slides](https://cdn.chongminggao.top/files/pdf/CIRS-slides.pdf).
+More descriptions are available via the [paper](https://arxiv.org/pdf/2204.01266.pdf) and the [slides](https://cdn.chongminggao.top/files/pdf/CIRS-slides.pdf).

 If this work helps you, please kindly cite our papers: